Welfare reform: List of Labour MPs prepared to rebel against benefit changes – LabourList

 - Nadia Whittome, Nottingham East

-Zarah Sultana, who remains suspended from the Labour Party, has also said she will not vote in favour of the government’s welfare reforms.
+Zarah Sultana, Apsana Begum and John McDonnell, who remain suspended from the Labour Party, have also said they will not vote in favour of the government’s welfare reforms.

 Labour MPs who have expressed opposition to welfare reforms